JTischbein/KGL-ChemicalCompounds-CC/README.md

 ### Companies

 For the companies we use a listing of chemical companies from WikiData.
-For speed reasons we store in advance all companies in the database.
+For speed reasons we store all companies in the database in advance.
 This task is performed by the script `CompaniesWikidata.py` (If wanted, there is a script to just use the biggest chemical companies from Wikipedia).
 To run it, you need the package `pylodstorage` ([GitHub](https://github.com/WolfgangFahl/pyLoDStorage)) for quering Wikidata.

 If all companies are in the database, the script `DatabaseCompanyGrabbing.py` can extract all company occurrences in the articles.
 It also uses `spacy`.